VaibhavSaini19/MusicBolt/README.md

 A simple Music Recommender system built using Collaborative filtering and Spotify API.

+## Tech Stack:
+ * MERN (MongoDB, Express, React, Node)
+ * Bootstrap 4.0

+Feel free to contribute if you like it 😊

 ## Install dependencies:
  * run `npm install` in both client and server directories